ManroopKaur159/VBA-Challenge/README.md

 Initializing and Creating Column Headers:

 Creates headers in columns I to L for "Ticker," "Quarterly Change," "Percent Change," and "Total Stock Volume."
-Creates headers in columns P to R for identifying the tickers with the greatest percentage increase, greatest percentage decrease, and greatest total stock volume.
+Creates headers in columns O to Q for identifying the tickers with the greatest percentage increase, greatest percentage decrease, and greatest total stock volume.

 After that we Iterate through Rows: